-This is where the Foundation’s subsidized buildings come in.
+This is where NYFSC’s subsidized buildings come in.
+Each residence has been thoughtfully designed to achieve a pleasant living environment and provide social services to help residents effectively age in place.
 They provide an apartment-based lifestyle for well, frail and handicapped seniors – complete with the specialized services that many require.
 Common areas such as lobbies, dining rooms and gardens have been created with the residents’ comfort and well-being in mind, designed in cooperation with a prominent New York interior designer.

 Alma Rangel Gardens

-Arthur B. Brown and William Brown Gardens
+Arthur B. Brown and William Brown/Yorkville Gardens

 1850 Second Avenue

 NYFSC’s 25-story building, on Second Avenue between 95th and 96th Streets, was opened in 1989.
 Within this building, NYFSC manages and coordinates 49 units of affordable housing for low-income seniors and families, including 30 seniors in the Enriched Housing Program.

 Ridge Street Gardens

 Located on Manhattan’s Lower East Side, Ridge Street Gardens provides 100 units of affordable housing for low-income seniors, with 47 in the Enriched Housing Program.
 It was established in 1992.

 Clinton Gardens on West 54th Street offers social and recreational services to the seniors in 100 units of affordable housing for low-income seniors, with 47 in the Enriched Housing Program.
 It opened in 1993.

 Concourse Gardens on Echo Place, off the Grand Concourse in the Bronx, offers social and recreational services to seniors in 119 units of subsidized, low-income housing.
 It was established in 1995.